swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

     /// The package plugin may specify the executable targets or binary targets
     /// that provide the build tools that will be used by the generated commands
     /// during the build.
 In the initial implementation, prebuild commands can
     /// only depend on binary targets.
-Build tool and postbuild plugins can depend
+Regular commands and postbuild commands
-    /// on executables as well as binary targets.
-This is due to limitations in
+    /// can depend on executables as well as binary targets.
+This is due to li-
-    /// how SwiftPM constructs its build plan, and the goal is to remove this re-
+    /// mitations in how SwiftPM constructs its build plan, and the goal is to
-    /// striction in a future release.
+    /// remove this restriction in a future release.
     ///
     /// The `path`, `exclude`, and `sources` parameters are the same as for any
     /// other target, and allow flexibility in where the package author can put
-    /// the plugin scripts inside the package directory. public static func plugin(
+    /// the plugin scripts inside the package directory.
+The default subdirectory
+    /// for plugin targets is in a subdirectory called "Plugins", but this can
+    /// be customized using the `path` parameter. public static func plugin(
         name: String,
         capability: PluginCapability,